whistlegraph/aesthetic-computer/README.txt

 - Jeffrey (Sat)

 *** emacs fixes ***
+  - [-] Make the `aesthetic-backend` function work in gui and terminal emacs. inside docker and outside.
-  - [🟡] Add code-folding (check out origami or vimdiff mode?)
+  - [] Add code-folding (check out origami or vimdiff mode?)
     - [] It should use `zc` and respect my #region marks.
-  - [?]
-JavaScript auto-indent needs to be 2 spaces wide
   - [] `acr` should open emacs with a shell as well and also pop up the web browser somehow once it's ready, or show some kind of cool interstitial page while the platform